co1ncidence/co1ncidence.github.io/mysite/content/posts/some-cool-software.md

 ---
-title: "A List of My Favorite Software"
+title: "Some of My Favorite Software"
 date: 2020-08-17T10:43:39-05:00
 tags:
   - Opinion